Kofiastro/Meet-Landing-Page/README.md

 - TailwindCss and NextJs framework

 ### What I learned
-adding mutiple backkground images according to each media breakpoint using NEXTJS
+adding mutiple background images according to each media breakpoint using NEXTJS

 ```html